biod/sambamba/README.md

 # Sambamba

-Sambamba is a high performance modern robust and fast tool (and library), written in the D programming language, for working with BAM files.
-Current functionality is an important subset of samtools functionality.
+Sambamba is a high performance modern robust and fast tool (and library), written in the D programming language, for working with SAM and BAM files.
+Current parallelised functionality is an important subset of samtools functionality, including view, index, sort, markdup, and mpileup.

 Because of efficient use of modern multicore CPUs, usually `sambamba` is much faster than `samtools`.
 For example, indexing a 2.5 Gb BAM file (fully cached into RAM)